Danny-Flames/project-test/README.md

 - Two main filters are implemented:
     - Text Search Filter – Filters the data based on the user’s search term.
     - Date Filter – Filters chart data by selected date ranges.
+- Clicking the "Report" button navigates to the Dashboard Reports page.

 ## 📋 Dashboard Reports (Real-Time API Call)
 - On the Dashboard Reports page, a real-time API call is made to jsonplaceholder to retrieve a list of users.